Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Related Work

 \subsection{Unified Natural Image Restoration}

 Unified image restoration (UIR) aims to handle diverse degradations within a single model, enabling flexible adaptation without task-specific architectures.
 To achieve this, recent approaches have explored various conditioning mechanisms to guide network behavior based on degradation types.
-Some employ prompts or natural language instructions to steer restoration processes~\cite{potlapalli2023PromptIR, conde2024InstructIR, jiang2024AutoDir}, drawing inspiration from advances in vision-language modeling.
+Some employ prompts or natural language instructions to steer restoration processes~\cite{potlapalli2023PromptIR, conde2024InstructIR}, drawing inspiration from advances in vision-language modeling.
 Others leverage diffusion models for strong generalization through shared priors or iterative refinement~\cite{zheng2024DiffUIR, zhou2025UniRes, li2025LD-RPS}, while complementary strategies enhance robustness via synthetic degradation generation~\cite{rajagopalan2025GenDeg} or large-scale training on real-world data~\cite{li2024FoundIR}.
-Architectural innovations further improve performance and efficiency, including multi-stage refinement~\cite{zamir2021MPRNet}, degradation-aware encoding~\cite{li2022AirNet}, feature perturbation for task disentanglement~\cite{tian2025DFPIR}, frequency-aware progressive recovery for high-resolution inputs~\cite{liu2025UHD}, visual instruction-based guidance~\cite{luo2025VIDIR}, and MoE designs with dynamic routing~\cite{zamfir2025MoCEIR}.
+Architectural innovations further improve performance and efficiency, including multi-stage refinement~\cite{zamir2021MPRNet}, degradation-aware encoding~\cite{li2022AirNet}, feature perturbation for task disentanglement~\cite{tian2025DFPIR}, frequency-aware progressive recovery for high-resolution inputs~\cite{liu2025UHD}, visual instruction-based guidance~\cite{luo2025VIDIR}, and MoE designs with dynamic routing~\cite{zamfir2025MoCEIR, wang2025moerl}.
 While these methods demonstrate promising generalization in the natural image domain, they are primarily designed for RGB data and do not account for the complex spectral-spatial degradation of HSIs.
-In contrast, we model degradation patterns using spatial-spectral metrics and design SSAM robust restoration under diverse degradations.
+In contrast, our DP captures degradation patterns across spatial-spectral dimensions, and our DAMoE enables adaptive restoration tailored to varying degrees of spatial and spectral degradation.